digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Upgrading Variants
 ~~~~~~~~~~~~~~~~~~

-Variants, also known as algebraic data types, are very similar to enums,
+Variants, also known as algebraic data types, are very similar to enums
-except that they also contain structured data within them.
+except that they also contain structured data.

 For example, the following variant has two constructors, each with
 unique fields.
 Overwrite both v1 and v2 modules with the following